hashicorp/aws-service-catalog-engine-for-tfc/README.md

 **Cause:** This error occurs when a `TFE_TOKEN` has not been set, or the `tfc_organization` variable wasn't provided correctly.

-**Solution:** Check that the `tfc_organization` value you provided exactly matches the name of your TFC organization.
+**Solution:** Check that the `tfc_organization` value you provided exactly matches the name of your Terraform Cloud/Enterprise organization.
 Also make sure you have set the `TFE_TOKEN` environment variable to a valid [API Token](https://developer.hashicorp.com/terraform/cloud-docs/users-teams-organizations/api-tokens).

 For more information on authentication tokens, please refer to this [documentation](https://developer.hashicorp.com/terraform/cloud-docs/users-teams-organizations/api-tokens).